ml4a/ml4a.github.io/_chapters/neural_networks.md

 Let's now tackle a real world example of classification using neural networks, the task of recognizing and labeling images of handwritten digits.
 We are going to use the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), which contains 60,000 labeled images of handwritten digits sized 28x28 pixels, whose classification accuracy serves as a common benchmark in machine learning research.
 Below is a random sample of images found in the dataset.

-{% include figure.html path="/images/figures/fig_mnist_groundtruth.png" caption="MNIST ground truth" %}
+{% include figure.html path="/images/figures/fig_mnist_groundtruth.png" caption="A random sample of MNIST handwritten digits" %}

 The way we setup a neural network to classify these images is by having the raw pixel values be our first layer inputs, and having 10 output classes, one for each of our digit classes from 0 to 9.
 Since they are grayscale images, each pixel has a brightness value between 0 (black) and 255 (white).
 All the MNIST images are 28x28, so they contain 784 pixels.
 We can unroll these into a single array of inputs, like in the following figure.

-{% include figure.html path="/images/figures/mnist-input.png" caption="" %}
+{% include figure.html path="/images/figures/mnist-input.png" caption="How to input an image into a neural network" %}

 The important thing to realize is that although this network seems a lot more imposing than our simple 3x2x1 network in the previous chapter, it works exactly as before, just with many more neurons.
 Each neuron in the first hidden layer receives all the inputs from the first layer.
 For the output layer, we'll now have _ten_ neurons rather than just one, with full connections between it and the hidden layer, as before.
 Each of the ten output neurons is assigned to one class label; the first one is for  the digit `0`, the second for `1`, and so on.

 After the neural network has been trained -- something we'll talk about in more detail [in a future chapter](/ml4a/how_neural_networks_are_trained/) -- we can predict the digit associated with unknown samples by running them through the same network and observing the output values.
 The predicted digit is that whose output neuron has the highest value at the end.
-The following demo shows this in action.
+The following demo shows this in action; click "next" to flip through more predictions.

-{% include demo_insert.html width=832 height=490 path="/demos/demos/forward_pass.js" args="'MNIST','/demos/datasets/mnist/mnist_snapshot_2layers.json'" parent_div="post" %}
+{% include demo_insert.html path="/demos/forward_pass_mnist/" parent_div="post" %}

 # Further reading